Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Added some base info on `table` module doc page and a basic example.
 - Full documentation for `table` module.
 - Updated all doc pages to use **2 spaces** per indentation.

+## 20161205

+- `playground` cleanup, readying for the rest of the modules to be tested and documented.
+- Added empty `input_control.html` documentation page for the module of the same name.
+- Basic structure for `input_control` module's doc page.